Shoyeb-Tahasildar/Shoyeb-Tahasildar/README.md

 - 🌱 I’m currently learning  Kubernetes and AWS Cloud

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to the MERN stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces